charlotte-ngs/charlotte-ngs.github.io/_posts/2015-01-09-BashScriptPOD.md

 =cut
 ```

 Once the source code and the script are saved in a file, we can use `perldoc` with the name of the script file which then shows the documentation as a manpage.
 Since the documentation is written in `POD` format, we can use all available converters of POD such as `pod2html`, `pod2man` or `pod2text`.
-The output to running `perldoc` on the above script looks as follows.
+The output of running `perldoc` on the above script looks as follows.

 ```
 ERZEUGEPLOTSV2.SH(1)  User Contributed Perl Documentation ERZEUGEPLOTSV2.SH(1)